rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

-## Creating Reference Cycles and Leaking Memory is Safe
+## Reference Cycles Can Leak Memory

 Rust's memory safety guarantees make it *difficult* to accidentally create memory that's never cleaned up, known as a *memory leak*, but not impossible.